 During the period under review all transactions entered into by the Company with theRelated Parties were at arm's length and in the ordinary course of business as requiredunder section 188 of the Companies Act 2013.
 There was no material transaction with anyRelated Party.
 The Company has entered into transactions with related parties as enteredin Form No. AOC-2 annexed to this report as Annexure 2.
 All the Related Party Transactionshave a prior approval of the Audit Committee.

 CORPORATE SOCIAL RESPONSIBILITY

-In compliance with Section 135 of the Companies Act 2013 and Rules read thereunderyour Company has formed a Committee for Corporate Social Responsibility (CSR).
+In compliance with Section 135 of the Companies Act 2013 and Rules read thereunderthe Company has formed a Committee for Corporate Social Responsibility (CSR).
 The membersof the Committee met twice during the year.
-Your Company is looking to address the lack ofquality education and empowerment opportunities among the lesser privileged childrenthrough holistically designed programs under its CSR initiative.
-During the year thecompany has spent Rs.
-11 lacs on this initiative.
+The Company is looking to address the lack ofquality education and empowerment opportunities among the lesser privileged childrenthrough holistically designed programs under its CSR initiative.
+During the year thecompany has spent ' 20 lacs on this initiative.
 A detailed report forms part of thisReport as Annexure 3.

 MANAGEMENT DISCUSSION AND ANALYSIS

 A detailed review of the operations performance and future outlook of the Company andits business is given in the Management Discussion and Analysis appearing as Annexure 5 tothis Report.

 As required by Regulation 34(3) of the Listing agreement entered into with the StockExchanges a detailed Report on Corporate Governance is given as Annexure 6 to this Reportalongwith the Auditors' Certificate on its compliance by the Company and applicablecertification of the Chief Executive Officer and Chief Financial Officer and Declarationby the Managing Director affirming compliance with Code of Conduct for the year underreview